Uberspace/lab/source/guide_wekan.rst

 Setup daemon
 ------------

-Lastly, we set up the daemon so that wekan is started automatically.
+Next, we set up the daemon so that wekan is started automatically.
 Create ``~/etc/services.d/wekan.ini`` with the following content:

 .. code-block:: ini